henrylamb/codeleft-cli/README.md

 - **Coverage Threshold Assessment**: Checks average coverage values against a specified percentage threshold.
 - **Tool-Specific Filtering**: Include or exclude specific tool checks (e.g., `SOLID`, `OWASP-Top-10`, `Clean-Code`, etc.).
 - **Flexible Configuration**: A `.codeleft` file and `config.json` can be customized to fine-tune how the tool runs and what it ignores.
-- **History Tracking**: A `history.json` file logs prior results to track how grades evolve over time.
+- **History Tracking**: A `history.ndjson` file logs prior results to track how grades evolve over time.

 ## Installation